 EGEDA – Popular Titles – A selection of popular Spanish-language titles from EGEDA, a Spanish collection society.

 Determining Studio Coverage

 To verify if a specific motion picture or audiovisual program is covered under the Umbrella License, you may wish to consult the Internet Movie Database website at IMDb.com.
 Simply search for the title you wish to screen and click on your selection.
 Scroll down to the “company credits” section of the page.
 Click on “see more.”
 On the company credits page review the “distributors.”
 Look for the USA “theatrical” or “all media” distributor.
-If the USA distributor is listed on the Umbrella License producer list for senior living and health care communities, the title is covered under your license.
+If the USA distributor is listed on the Umbrella License producer list for schools, the title is covered under your license.